Lifeforge-app/lifeforge-api-builder/README.md

-# ⚠️ Migrated ⚠️
+# ⚠️ Deprecated ⚠️

-This project has moved to: [https://github.com/Lifeforge-app/lifeforge](https://github.com/Lifeforge-app/lifeforge)
+This project has been deprecated since it no longer adheres to the design philosophy of the main codebase.
 This repository is no longer maintained.
-Please visit the new repository for the latest code and documentation.
+Please visit the [main repository](https://github.com/lifeforge-app/lifeforge) for the latest code and documentation.